SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

             }
     >>> You are not allowed entry into this restricted area.
 Go away!

-``if !allowedEntry`` can be read as “if not allowed entry”.
+The phrase ``if !allowedEntry`` can be read as “if not allowed entry”.
 This makes sense as a human-readable line of code.
 The following line is only executed if “not allowed entry” is true, i.e. if ``allowedEntry`` is ``false``.

 As in this example, careful choice of boolean variable names can help to keep code readable and concise, while avoiding double negatives and confusing logic statements.